UoS-COM1001/com1001-2024-25-spr/getting-started.md

 replacing `XX` in the command with your two-digit team number (if you're in team 1-9, you'll need to enter a leading zero, i.e., 01, 02 etc.) Again, type "yes" to any authenticity questions.

+This will create a directory called `project`, which is where the Sinatra application will live that your team will build.
+If `project` is an empty directory (i.e., a team mate of yours did not already get to these instructions first) you may run `create_app` in it.
+Be sure your terminal is actually "in" the `project` directory before you do this, so that you don't create an application in the wrong place.
+You can then commit and push these files back to the repository.

-Check you can commit, push, and pull files to and from the repository using the appropriate commands.
+Check you can commit, push, and pull files to and from the repository correctly using the appropriate commands.

 If you are experiencing problems with your team's repository let Phil McMinn or your demonstrator know immediately.
 BUT BEFORE YOU DO THIS, NOTE: If you haven't yet completed the Revision Control (week 8) units from last semester as to how to use Git, make sure you've done them before you contact us (or, if think you might need a refresher).
 In particular, you will need to set GitLab up with your personal Codio SSH keys as described in the second unit.
 If you haven't completed this step, you will not be able to clone your team's GitLab repository for completing the project.